wavecon/wavestack/docs/content/en/storage/volumes.md

 #### Creating/deleting volume backup

-Volumes as well as volume snapshots can be backed up by utilising the capabilities of the Cinder-Backup Service.
+Volumes as well as volume snapshots can be backed up by utilizing the capabilities of the Cinder-Backup Service.
 Cinder-Backup saves backups to a pool inside another storage cluster which spans over all 3 availability zones.
 This way Wavestack ensures backup data high